MatthVeron/VAST_wiki/Creating-an-extrapolation-grid.md

 2. Require explicit consideration of whether covariates affect density (used for both fitting and prediction) or catchability (used just for fitting);
 3. Allow for bias-correction and asymptotic standard errors in model predictions and derived quantities;

 However, combining these two tasks requires the user to pre-specify the spatial domain for prediction (the "extrapolation-grid").
-We here show how users can make a new extrapolation-grid, and also refer users to `?make_extrapolation_info`
+We here show how users can make a new extrapolation-grid, and also refer users to `?make_extrapolation_info`.

+### Warning
+Note that the `locator` function used below only works properly in Rstudio when screen setting "zoom" is set to 100% and see details [here](https://stackoverflow.com/questions/73256552/problem-with-point-location-with-locator-function-in-r).
+We recommend carefully checking the extrapolation-grid constructed against the intended area (thanks to Ellen Yasumiishi for identifying this issue and finding the explanation)

 ```R
 ### An example of how to create user-defined extrapolation